 The problems outlined above are intrinsic to MyPC as developed by ITS.
 We have petitioned ITS to improve some of these problems.
 For other problems there is an alternative way to resolve the issue, and as a result we believe that the cost of replacing this system with one that does not have similar problems would be a disproportionate burden within the meaning of the accessibility regulations.
 We will make another assessment by Summer 2024.

 The MyPC maps are outside the scope of this statement.

 This statement was prepared on 21st September 2020.
-It was last reviewed on 21st September 2020.
-This website was last tested on 21st September 2020.
+It was last revised on 1st March 2022, and last reviewed on 1st March 2022.
+This website was last tested on 23rd February 2022.
 The test was carried out by ourselves.
 The approach to deciding on a sample of pages to test is described (under the Selection of pages heading) in the accessibility report; you can read the full accessibility test report.